FREQUENTLY ASKED QUESTIONS

 For adolescents, this process will involve session(s) with them and their parents together, session(s) on their own, and some sessions with parents on their own.
 After the assessment phase, I will meet with adolescents and their parents to share my impressions.
 At that time, we’ll decide if continuing to work together feels like a good idea, and collaboratively, we will decide upon a treatment plan.

 For adults, the process is similar in that we will meet a few times after which, I will share my impressions.
 Together, we’ll decide if working together continues to make sense, and we will collaboratively decide on an approach and goals.

-Psychological services are not covered by the Ontario Health Insurance Plan (OHIP).
-Some extended health plans may cover all or some of the cost of services provided by a Registered Psychologist.
+Psychological / Psychotherapy / Social Work services are not covered by the Ontario Health Insurance Plan (OHIP).
+Some extended health plans may cover all or some of the cost of services provided by a Registered Psychologist, Psychotherapist or Social Worker.
 The portion of the fee that is not reimbursed by your insurance provider may be claimed on your income tax as a medical health expense, depending on your tax profile.

 A receipt will be provided to you, which can then be submitted to an insurer for reimbursement.
 Different insurers offer different amounts and types of coverage, and it is recommended that you contact your insurer in advance to find out the amount that is covered and what is expected from you (e.g., some insurance companies require a physician’s referral for psychological services).

-All fees for therapy, assessment, and consultation services are based on the recommended guidelines of the Ontario Psychological Association (OPA).
+All fees for therapy, assessment, and consultation services are based on the recommended guidelines of the relevant professional organizations, such as the Ontario Psychological Association (OPA).

 Payment is due at each session and payable by cash, cheque or email transfer.